Vietnam Travel Tips

 |Hanoi||Ho Chi Minh City||Hoi An||Nha Trang|

 - Accommodation: Hostels start at $6 USD per night.
-Private rooms start at about $7 USD.
+Private rooms average about $18 USD for a double room.

 - Food: By eating at street stalls and markets you can get a bowl of pho or a rice dish for $1 USD.
 Sit down restaurants are also inexpensive at around $2-4 USD.

 - Transportation: Bus travel is very cheap in Vietnam.
 As an example, the public bus around Ho Chi Min City will cost a maximum of $.15 USD.
-The train is also another inexpensive way to travel with the 791mk long train journey from Danang and to Hanoi costing from $7 USD.
+The train is also another inexpensive way to travel with the 791km long train journey from Danang and to Hanoi costing $26 USD.

 Money Saving Tips

 - Street Food – The food is usually excellent, really cheap and you can watch it being cooked in front of you.
 Stick to the local food and you’ll save money.
 The street-side Pho, bread, and bananas are your best deals.